kerautret/ACCV2016DGPTutorial/README.md

 In this exercise we simply apply the recognition of a maximal Alpha Thick Segment.

-You will generate results similar to:
+You should obtain something like that:
 <center>
 <a href="tuto4_compATS/results/res.png"><img height=150 src="tuto4_compATS/results/res.png"></a>
 </center>

 ### Tuto 5: Tangential Cover (see [instructions](tuto5_compATSTC/README.md))
-Here  we explore the helper functions of the ```SegmentComputerUtils``` class ```DGtal/geometry/curves/SegmentComputerUtils.h``` in order to compute all the maximal AlphaThickSegment covering a given point.
+Here  we explore the helper functions of the `SegmentComputerUtils` class `DGtal/geometry/curves/SegmentComputerUtils.h` in order to compute all the maximal AlphaThickSegment covering a given point.

-You will generate results similar to:
+You should obtain something like that:
 <center>
 <a href="tuto5_compATSTC/results/res.png"><img height=150 src="tuto5_compATSTC/results/res.png"></a>
 </center>